wujekbizon/nextjs-blog/data/basics-of-linux.md

 [root@centos9 yum.repos.d]#
 ```

 You see some files, these files points to some repositories on the internet.
 All the files will have some repository information, from where yum can search for the software, download and install with all dependencies.
-Now we can try install htppd using yum this time:
+Now, we can try to install htppd using yum this time:

 ```bash
 [root@centos9 ~]# yum install httpd